 The process of defining an assessment strategy occurs before the instructional designer defines an instructional strategy and content for a learning asset.
 Why?
 Because it is essential to make sure that all assessments fully align with the objectives specified for the learning asset, and that the instructional methods and content subsequently align with the assessments.
 In fact, the assessments are the primary means of measuring learners’ performance of the objectives, and they serve as the primary blueprint for the learning asset.
 Only after an instructional designer has determined that he or she has sufficient methods for assessing and measuring learners’ performance of the learning objectives can he or she design and develop instruction to support that performance.
 The instructional designer has no way to ensure that the instructional methods and concepts in a learning asset will support the specific performance outcomes expected of learners without first understanding the assessment strategy.
 In other words, you must know where learners need to go before drawing a map of how to get them there.

-At the end of this stage, the assessment strategy that the instructional designer generates is a general statement describing the methods that will be employed to assess learners’ performance within the learning asset, as well as how that performance will be measured.
-With respect to the Functional Integrated Process Team’s (FIPT’s) learning asset development process at DAU, the instructional strategy description is including in the Course Student Assessment Plan (CSAP) section of the Plan of Instruction (POI) document.
+At the end of this stage, the assessment strategy that is generated is a general statement describing the methods that will be employed to assess learners’ performance within the learning asset, as well as how that performance will be measured.
+With respect to the learning asset development process at DAU, the assessment strategy description is included in the Course Student Assessment Plan (CSAP) section of the Plan of Instruction (POI) document.
 We will look at a sample assessment strategy statement later on in this lesson.
 Additionally, you will see an example of how one of these statements is developed in this lesson’s case study.

 Section 3: How Do Learning Objectives Inform the Assessment Strategy?